 The Greek word Philoxenia, literally translated as a “friend to a stranger,” is widely perceived to be synonymous to hospitality.

-For Greeks it is much deeper than that.
-It is an unspoken cultural law that shows generosity and courtesy to strangers.
+For Greeks, however, it is much deeper than that.
+It is an unspoken cultural law that expresses generosity and courtesy to strangers.

 Philoxenia today can be as simple as a smile, helping a stranded motorist, buying a meal for a homeless person, or opening your home to friends and family.

 This cultural law has its origins in Ancient Greece.
 The Ancient Greek god Zeus is sometimes called Zeus Xenios, as he was also a protector of travelers.
 He thus embodied the religious obligation to be hospitable to travelers.

 The beautiful story written by the Roman poet Ovid in 8 A.D of Zeus and Hermes disguised as poor travelers, narrates the sacred relation between host and guest, embodying the ancient Greek tradition.

 The two ancient Greek Gods, the story goes, visited many villages in search of refuge for the night.
 A poor elderly couple, Baucis and Philemon, welcomed them as guests in their home and generously served them food and wine.